KrisV-777/Acheron/README.md

 # Acheron-SKSE

-SKSE64 plugin to alter and expand "death" in Skyrim by adding various alternative condition to "die" and replace "dying" in some instances with custom (external) events
+SKSE64 plugin to alter and expand death in Skyrim by adding various alternative condition to "die" and replace "dying" with custom events.

 For documentation on how to interact with this plugin see the [wiki](https://github.com/Scrabx3/Acheron-SKSE/wiki).

+## Core Features
+* Native interception of health damaging code and conditional damage nullification
+* Additional, customizable ways of going game over fluently integrated into native code
+* Expandable event system to create new game-over events other than the default "reload save" approach
+* NPCs may be put in a similar "near death" state and can be interacted with using a custom made user interface
+* Config driven support for third party game over events & NPC interactions

 ## Requirements
 * [xmake](https://xmake.io/#/)